mspass-team/mspass/docs/source/user_manual/normalization.rst

 (:code:`read_csv`).
 That abstraction is possible because a MongoDB "collection" is just an alternative way to represent a table (relation).

-Before proceeding it is important to give a pair of definitions we used repeatedly in the text below.
+Before proceeding it is important to give a pair of definitions we use repeatedly in the text below.
 We define the :code:`normalizing` collection/table as the smaller collection/table holding the repetitious data we aim to cross-reference.
 In addition, when we use the term :code:`target of normalization`